Computer model locks in Chiefs vs. Titans picks, score prediction

 Two teams that are no longer in postseason contention will meet on Sunday, Dec.
 21, in Week 16 of the 2025 NFL season when the Kansas City Chiefs visit the Tennessee Titans.
 The Chiefs are coming off one of the most dominant runs in NFL history with five Super Bowl appearances in the last six seasons but are suddenly outside of the playoffs and are reeling from Patrick Mahomes' ACL tear in Week 15.
 The Titans are angling for yet another No. 1 overall pick after taking quarterback Cam Ward first overall in the 2025 NFL Draft.

 Kickoff from Nissan Stadium is set for 1 p.m.
 ET on CBS and Paramount+.
-The Chiefs are three-point favorites in the latest Chiefs vs. Titans odds at DraftKings Sportsbook and the total is 37.5.
+The Chiefs are 2.5-point favorites in the latest Chiefs vs. Titans odds at DraftKings Sportsbook, and the over/under for total points scored is 37.5.
+The Chiefs are -150 money line favorites (risk $150 to win $100), while the Titans are +125 underdogs.
 Before you make any Chiefs vs. Titans picks of your own, make sure to look at the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times..

 Where to watch Chiefs vs. Titans on Sunday